ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

  isum INil         = 0
  isum (ICons x xs) = x + isum xs

-Since ``isum undefined`` is a possible call site of ``isum``, codegen can't omit a tag check on ``isum``s parameter, although in all recursive calls the tail should be properly tagged.
+Since ``isum undefined`` is a possible call site of ``isum``, codegen can't omit a tag check on the parameter of ``isum``, although in all recursive calls the tail should be properly tagged.
 Giving ``isum`` the following type, reflecting its strictness, gets rid of any tag checks, offloading the burden to the caller:

 ::